daohu527/mtrace/README.md

 4. The logger get the trace_id from the holder, print log with trace_id

 **"traceid" is saved in the message and passed to the next routine.**

+## Logger
+If the logger is called by the coroutine, how to use threadlocal to achieve the uniformity of trace_id?
+When node is not concurrent, it seems that it can be directly implemented with threadlocal.